Getting Started

 Why can’t I or my team members see any changes to the project?

 Note that, currently, CATMA does not automatically tell you when other people have made changes that you could synchronize.
-If the yellow bell icon is not present, you can still find the option to Synchronize with the team in the three-dot menu.

 To learn more about synchronization, please see this manual entry.